hazlema/peers-check/README.md

 - Checks your drive/drives.json file against the physical directories
 - Checks your physical directories against the json file

-Just extract to your Pinokio directory and it will find all the files automatically.<br>
+Just extract to your Pinokio directory and it will find all the files automatically.<br><br>
-== Non-destructive, displays information only, it's up tto you to fix things. ==
+== Non-destructive, displays information only, it's up to you to fix things. ==

 ![screenshot](assets/screenshot.png)